 Go on https://tcoe.cacareerzone.org to discover possibilities, explore industry sectors and develop a career Hub.
 Make sure you sign in and make an account!

 Participate in extracurricular activities.
 Academics aren’t everything.
 Explore your interest in a sport, school club, music or drama group, or community volunteer activity.
 Remember that colleges would rather see real involvement in one activity instead of a loose connection to several.
 Use Trinity High School's Community Service form to keep track of your volunteer activities for college.
-Turn in to Kaitlyn in the counseling center to receive participation credit in our Academic Awards ceremonies.
+Turn it in to Mrs. Corp in the counseling center to receive participation credit in our Academic Awards ceremonies.

 Make sure to look for a job, internship, or volunteer during the summer!
 Check out Trinity's partnership with A Cradle to Career here in an effort to give more of our students access to job shadowing and internships